 Ann’s ability to organize feminist groups and mobilize their participation in direct activism is legendary and brought many feminists into her orbit.
 From New York Radical Feminists (1969) to The Committee for Abortion Rights and Against Sterilization Abuse (1977) to No More Nice Girls (pro-abortion zap action group founded with a group of women including Ellen Willis in 1979) to the Feminist Anti-Censorship Taskforce (1984) to Take Back the Future (anti-war group founded with Drucilla Cornell in 2002), Ann brought her skills and generosity to feminist activism on behalf of speech, sexuality, and peace.
 From 1981 to 1993, she directed the monthly seminar “Sex, Gender, and Consumer Culture” at the New York Institute for the Humanities, which profoundly shaped the thinking and activism of its participants, including several of the Prize committee members.

 Ann’s most recent writing and political organizing has dealt with the changing situation of women in Eastern Europe, growing out of her work with the Network of East-West Women, an activist and educational organization she co-founded in 1990.
-A book about this work, Visitors: Travels of a Feminist Organizer in East Central Europe, is forthcoming.
+Her book about this work, Visitors: An American Feminist in East Central Europe, was published by New Village Press in 2020.
 She continued to stay engaged with feminist debates until her final illness in 2019.

 Ann’s life partner was Daniel Goode, a clarinetist and composer whom she met at Rutgers.
 They shared music, politics, travel, and life’s joys and sorrows since 1978.
 Ann’s father, Charles, was a lawyer who became an international trade-show impresario; her mother, Virginia, was a teacher, women’s rights activist, and philanthropist.
 Ann Barr Snitow was an exceptional person, who was consistently modest, funny, and wise in every way.
 This Prize honors her feminist-intellectual-activist model and emulates her generosity.